markus-suchi/3D-DAT/README.md

 #### Install Instant-DexNerf for creating depth images from RGB
 The documentation and installation instructions of the NeRF method we use can be found here: [instant-DexNerf](https://github.com/salykovaa/instant-DexNerf)
+Complete all the necessary dependencies installs and follow the build instructions.
-To build the NeRF component change into the subdirectory of this repository and follow the linked instructions:
+To build the NeRF component change into the subdirectory of this repository:
 ```
 cd ~/3d-dat/nerf/instant-DexNerf
 ```